Nice being with you here on the Rush Limbaugh program.

 Thanks, Johnny Donovan.

-Nice to be with you, and uh we'll we'll open those phone lines too.
+And we'll open those phone lines too.

-You always uh have a thing or two that you want to say, maybe some insight that could be useful here.
+You always have a thing or two that you want to say, maybe some insight that could be useful here.

-Now uh that that's the series called The Muslim Americans.
+Now, that's the series called The Muslim Americans.

 Is that running now on PBS?

-Uh to horrible reviews, by the way.
+And it ran last week to horrible reviews, by the way.

-The New York Times absolutely trashed it, and I gather it got uh poor ratings from the public as well.
+The New York Times absolutely trashed it, and I gather it got poor ratings from the public as well.

-And you know, that's a good thing.
+And, you know, that's a good thing.

 But what's happening as a result of it, whatever the motivations are, what is happening is PBS is joining the Islamists in suppressing the voices from the Muslim center.

-And as a result, if this isn't turned around, and I'm hoping it will, and and I think your audience could be hugely helpful in doing that in two ways which I'll come to in a minute.
+And as a result, if this isn't turned around, and I'm hoping it will, and I think your audience could be hugely helpful in doing that in two ways, which I'll come to in a minute, but if it isn't turned around, what will be unquestionably the case is that PBS is becoming an engine of not only suppression of the voices of people that we all want to hear from.

 You know, we're asking ourselves all the time, I'm sure, where are the moderate Muslims?

-That we're told they're out there, why why don't we hear more from them?
+Why don't we hear more from them?

-But secondly, we're putting ourselves in a position where PBS is actually promoting the line of the people who are I think basically um a raid against us, against Western civilization, against this freedom loving societies,
+But secondly, we're putting ourselves in a position where PBS is actually promoting the line of the people who are, I think, basically arrayed against us, against Western civilization, against this freedom-loving societies, and in favor of creating these parallel societies within democracies that are going to subvert them and impose Sharia, this religious code,

-It sounds it sounds unbelievable, but unless you hear these Muslims themselves describing this danger, describing what's happening to them in very compelling ways, and and warning us of what is afoot for the rest of us.
+It sounds unbelievable, but unless you hear these Muslims themselves describing this danger, describing what's happening to them in very compelling ways, and warning us of what is afoot for the rest of us, you will not understand the true gravity of our situation, and I think we may well not take the steps we need to take in our own defense.

-That's the the line has been drawn in the sand, and that's that.
+The line has been drawn in the sand, and that's that.

 Let me put it this way, Paul.

-You know, they worried that the the the uh the narration was overblown.
+They worried that the narration was overblown.

 And we worked hard to have it be basically just the facts, ma'am.

-They complained that the the music was too hot.
+They complained that the music was too hot, so we toned it down.

 What we drew the line at was not constructive editorial comments and suggestions.

-That we promote in effect, uh in the interest of of what Robin McNeil has called uh fairness.
+It was where they insisted that the story itself be changed, that we promote, in effect, in the interest of what Robin McNeil has called fairness.

-In the interest of the wrong thing.
+In the interest of the time, there's certainly never been anything.

 There's certainly been never before on PBS has there ever been anything that's been one-sided or unfair to someone.

-It's not it's not nothing is is one-sided if it's from a pro-Islamist or anti-American point of view, and that's really the rub.
+It's not nothing is one-sided if it's from a pro-Islamist or anti-American point of view.

 It's about the public airwaves.

-And as you said earlier, Paul, your tax dollars, is this any way you want to see them s expended or used?
+And as you said earlier, Paul, your tax dollars, is this any way you want to see them expended or used?

 I think not.